 Cris Moore (47m 48s):

 Well, that is twice as good, sort of.
-You could also say that for the humans, 97% of the crime didn't happen when it, whether they thought it would and for the algorithm, 94% didn't happen where, and when it thought it would.
+You could also say that for the humans, 97% of the crime didn't happen when they thought it would and for the algorithm, 94% didn't happen where, and when they thought it would.
 So you always have to look under the hood and find out what is it.
-People are optimizing and what lies behind these claims, especially when a private vendor is making them
+People are optimizing and what lies behind these claims, especially when a private vendor is making them.

 Michael Garfield (48m 14s):

-This.
-Isn't one of your papers, but I'm reminded in you talking about this SFI external professor, Talia Wheatley was coauthor on a piece in science magazine, 2018 on prevalence induced concept changes in human judgment.
-So like what, you know, relatedly, like one of these, one of these issues is that as you pick up, you're looking for red balls and then as you pick up the red balls, you become more and more sensitive to red balls.
-And so, you know, they they're, they're, you know, they say, well, why does some social problems seem so intractable?
+This isn't one of your papers, but I'm reminded in you talking about this SFI External Professor, Thalia Wheatley was coauthor on a piece in Science Magazine, 2018, on prevalence induced concept changes in human judgment.
+One of these issues is that as you pick up, you're looking for red balls and then as you pick up the red balls, you become more and more sensitive to red balls.
+And so, why does some social problems seem so intractable?
 Well, we show that people respond to decreases in the prevalence of a stimulus by expanding their concept of it.

 Michael Garfield (48m 55s):

-So like I got on top of everything else, you've said, it's the thresholds at which we are gathering data to feed into these.
+So on top of everything else you've said, it's the thresholds at which we are gathering data to feed into these.
 I mean, again, that's perhaps tangential, but I think it speaks to the sticky intricacy of this kind of issue.

 Cris Moore (49m 10s):

-Well, it's true.
-It's true that often the question is not, how do we solve this math problem?
+Well, it's true that often the question is not, how do we solve this math problem?
 It's the question of, do we look more deeply into, is this the right problem to solve?
 And does the data mean what we think it means?
-You know, so in a lot of the data that people train these criminal justice algorithms on there's a single bit in the data set that says you were rearrested.
+In a lot of the data that people train these criminal justice algorithms on there's a single bit in the data set that says you were rearrested.
 It doesn't say whether that was because you tried to kill somebody or whether it was graffiti.
-Right?
-So a lot of the datasets that are actually being used don't make that distinction, or let's say you missed your court hearing well, is that because, you know, you tried to drive over the Texas border to escape justice, or is it because you were terrified of getting fired from your job because then you wouldn't be able to feed your kid and you didn't understand that if you didn't show up, there'd be a warrant out for your arrest or because you couldn't afford transportation and so on.
+So a lot of the datasets that are actually being used don't make that distinction, or let's say you missed your court hearing well, is that because you tried to drive over the Texas border to escape justice, or is it because you were terrified of getting fired from your job because then you wouldn't be able to feed your kid and you didn't understand that if you didn't show up, there'd be a warrant out for your arrest or because you couldn't afford transportation, and so on.

 Cris Moore (50m 3s):

 So if you look more closely at the data, this also offers up a lot of opportunities for positive interventions.
 And I think again, to a machine learning person, it's all about prediction.
-I'm going to predict whether you'll commit crime, I'm going to predict whether you'll show up for court or not.
+I'm going to predict whether you'll commit crime.
+I'm going to predict whether you'll show up for court or not.
 And then I'm going to take some action based on that prediction.
-Well, maybe we should do is help you show up to court, you know, make sure that you have, make sure that maybe you have childcare.
+Well, maybe we should do is help you show up to court., Make sure that you have childcare.
 If you need childcare, make sure that you fully understand what the consequences to you are.
 If you don't show up and make sure that you get a text message reminder instead of a physical postcard that arrives at the apartment you lived in six months ago.
-Right?